D2-mods/Misc-kits/d2-randomkits/readme.French.txt

 ----------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------

+v3.3
+- Sever does 1 second hit stun if target survives (not mentioned in description).
+- French translation: Corrected some lines used for text matching in the French TRA.
+My notes for these weren't very clear so I added some extra notes to the TRA.
+- French translation now always uses hyphens at the starts of lines instead of en dashes.
+This is to match the style of other kits in French.
+English is the same as before (en dashes for EE, hyphens for classic).

 v3.2
 - Monastery Swordsman: Fixed some possible weirdness with Dual to Kit component 3.
 If NOT using a tweak that lets monks use staff or other 2-handed weapons, the kit updater (when run after Dual to Kit) was still thinking it could use 2-handed weapons and was making a description/spell edit based on that.